 Of course, you'll want to make sure you set aside the deductible amount in savings, perhaps within an emergency fund.
 That way, you won't find yourself trapped, unable to spend enough to trigger the insurance coverage.
 And you'll also need to check in with your mortgage lender, which might limit the allowable amount of your deductible.

 Finding good homeowners' insurance coverage can be surprisingly difficult, especially in states where high payouts for mold, wildfires, and other disasters have made the insurance industry skittish.

-If either you or the seller of the property have made claims for water damage (the usual precursor to mold), you might actually find that you can't purchase a policy -- or at least not a reasonably priced one.
-The same thing goes if you've filed many insurance claims in the past -- you might not be able to find a company willing to sell you insurance.
+If either you or the seller of the property have made claims for water damage (the usual precursor to mold) in the past, you might actually find that you can't purchase a policy at all; or at least not a reasonably priced one.
+The same thing goes if you've filed many insurance claims, despite the fact that there were made on different properties.
+You might not be able to find a company willing to sell you insurance at all.